 In order to prevent the loss of potentially workable (and profitable) coal in the area, interested members of the South Yorkshire Coal Owners’ Association agreed to take over the pumping and water drainage system which Earl Fitzwilliam had previously managed for his own collieries around Elsecar and Rawmarsh, but which were due to be abandoned.
 To this end from the 31st December 1918, they agreed to form a new body – the South Yorkshire Pumping Association, consisting of 15 colliery companies, all directly affected by the problem of rise water.

 The new association purchased the network of pumping stations and drainage channels from Earl Fitzwilliam, including the old Hemingfield Colliery, the Elsecar Newcomen-type engine, and the Westfield pumping station site at Rawmarsh.
+The conveyance took place on 4th October 1920.

 In 1929, after several years of resistance from local authorities, the Association became the South Yorkshire Mines Drainage Committee, empowered as an official scheme under the Mining Industry Act 1920.